liesnikov/extensible-elaborator/paper/main.md

 As for the unification, $\text{Tog}^{+}$ [@victorlopezjuanTog2020; @victorlopezjuanPracticalHeterogeneousUnification2021] focuses on extending it to the case where two sides of equality might not be of the same type.
 The main argument against the usage of anti-unification in Agda provided there is that it is bug-prone.
-On closer inspection, we think that that in Agda, which served as an example of the system where said bugs occur, the problems were stemming from the fact that anti-unification had to be implemented separately from unification, therefore duplicating the code-base.
+On closer inspection, we think that in Agda, which served as an example of the system where said bugs occur, the problems were stemming from the fact that anti-unification had to be implemented separately from unification, therefore duplicating the code-base.
 In which case it is indeed hard to keep the two in sync.
 However, in our case there is no such duplication since unification and anti-unification always move synchronously.
 Regarding twin types as implemented in $\text{Tog}^{+}$ -- we don't see a reason why it couldn't be done in this setting too, but since it required a rewrite of the system we decided against it in the interest of time.